 Why Veg food is the Best Option on a High-Altitude Trek?

-Trekking in the Himalayas can be fun and exciting but also is a strenuous job.
-Depending on the length, maximum altitude and terrain of a trek, it is usually advised for travelers to be in good physical shape.
-As you go higher up the Himalayas, risks of injuries are higher and problems such as altitude sickness and Acute Mountain Sickness are a common occurrence.
-Trekking is a surreal experience but requires adequate preparation and precautions to make it an enjoyable one.
+Nepal Trekking & Hiking in The Himalayas can be fun and exciting but is also a strenuous job.
+Depending on the length, maximum altitude, and terrain of a trek, it is usually advised for travelers to be in good physical shape.
+As you go higher up the Himalayas, risks of injuries are higher, and problems such as altitude sickness and acute mountain sickness are a common occurrence.
+Trekking Packages & Hiking in Nepal are surreal experiences but require adequate preparation and precautions to make them enjoyable.
 It is always good to know what you are getting into and how your body reacts during a trekking adventure.
-Travelers usually make sure that they have the proper equipment, guides, maps, layers and first aid kits on treks but one common thing that trekkers usually either overlook or are misinformed about the optimal diet required on a trek.
+Travelers usually make sure that they have the proper equipment, guides, maps, layers, and first aid kits on treks, but one common thing that trekkers usually either overlook or are misinformed about is the optimal diet required on a trek.
 Especially when it comes to the consumption of non-veg food

 • 45-65% carbohydrate (5-8 grams per kg per day),